History of Veterinary Medicine

 In the 1990's the United States played the role of world policeman, sometimes alone but more often in alliances.

-The decade began with Sadam Husein's invasion of Kuwait and the resultant Gulf War.
-In 1993 the war was in the African country of Somalia, as the television images of starving children led to an attempt to oust the warlord, General Adid.
+In 1993 President Clinton fought a very short and unsuccessful war in Somalia, as the television images of starving children led to an attempt to oust warlord, General Adid.

 By September, 1994, the U.S. was once again sending troops to a foreign country to overthrow a military dictatorship, this time in Haiti.